Comparisoft

 Do nonprofits get scheduling software discounts?

-How should nonprofits schedule volunteers?
+How should nonprofits schedule volunteers for recurring programs?